-Using social media to manage risk and understand what is really driving public sentiment
+Using social data to manage risk & understand public opinion

 In late 2017, Transport for London announced that it was revoking Uber’s operating licence in the city.
 The ban made headlines in number of international papers.
 One article, in the Daily Telegraph, reported on the results of a YouGov poll which found fewer than one in three Londoners thought that the ban on the ride-hailing app was wrong.